 - Joseph Moffatt, English convict from Lancaster, who was transported aboard the "America" on April 4, 1829, settling in New South Wales, Australia

-- George Moffatt, aged 30, a joiner, arrived in South Australia in 1854 aboard the ship "Joseph Rowan"
+- George Moffatt, aged 30, a joiner, who arrived in South Australia in 1854 aboard the ship "Joseph Rowan"

-- Mary Moffatt, aged 18, a domestic servant, arrived in South Australia in 1858 aboard the ship "Melbourne"
+- Mary Moffatt, aged 18, a domestic servant, who arrived in South Australia in 1858 aboard the ship "Melbourne"

 Moffatt Settlers in New Zealand in the 19th Century